duncanheron/coding-exercise/README.md

 - Use either Ruby, Python, Node.js or PHP to program this exercise
 - Use TDD to build a roman numeral generator
 - Make sure to include sufficient tests to have confidence in your code
-- The generator will take an integer value and return a string representation in roman numerals
+- This exercise should include a `RomanNumerals` class with a `generate` method which takes an integer as a single parameter and which returns a string representation in roman numerals
 - For example, `29` would return `XXIX`
 - You don't need to worry about converting numbers above `1000` for this exercise
 - A `Makefile` must be used for this exercise in order to run tests with `make test`